-k.
-Emergency Services Mobile Communication Programme (ESMCP) Reserve In March 2017 the Government paid a grant to Avon Fire and Rescue to fund the ESMCP project.
-A further grant was received in 2017/2018.
-Work commenced during 2018/2019, and £177k was utilised, with a further £18k in 2019/2020.
-The balance of the grant will be utilised over the next two years whilst the project is completed.
-In 2021/2022 an amount of £360k has been added to this reserve.

-- I. Equality & Inclusivity Reserve This reserve was fully utilised in 2020/2021. - m.
-Improvement Programme Reserve This reserve was fully utilised in 2021/2022. - n.
-Airbus SC Response Software Reserve This reserve was fully utilised in 2020/2021. - Strategic Development Software Reserve This reserve will fund the purchase and implementation of strategic development software.
-This will be utilised in 2022/2023. - p.
-Transformation Reserve
+- i.
+Emergency Services Mobile Communication Programme (ESMCP) Reserve Government grants have been received by Avon Fire and Rescue to fund the ESMCP project.
+Work commenced during 2018/2019, and to date £195k has been utilised.
+In 2021/2022 an amount of £360k was added to this reserve The balance of the reserve will be utilised over the next two years whilst the project is completed. - j.
+Improvement Programme Reserve This reserve was fully utilised in 2021/2022. - k.
+Strategic Development Software Reserve This reserve was fully transferred to other reserves in 2022/2023. - I. Transformation Reserve